thetoby9944/mavis_core/docs/developerguide/what.md

 # Adding your code

+!!! note "TL;DR"
+    Plain python modules are something everyone can work with.
+To add one to mavis install vs-code and run:

+        > code ~/mavis/mavis_modules/My_custom_package/My_new_module.py

+## Minimal Example

 This guide contains minimal instructions to add your code snippets, notebooks, gists and utils to mavis.
 First, run Mavis